DavidStinson/test/types-of-scope-js/README.md

 ```

+> ❓ What variable/function identifiers above exist in the `initialize` function’s scope?

-A major benefit of having different scopes is that you can use the same variable names in different functions without causing conflicts.
+A major benefit of having different scopes is that we can use the same variable names in different functions without causing conflicts.
 If there were only one scope, this would not be possible.

 ## Block scope